PhotoPay/photopay-ios/README.md

 feature_resources( FEATURE_MRTD model_mrtd )
 ```

-This will keep only support for reading MRZ zone in OCR - you will not be able to scan non-MRZ data with such configuration using _MRTD recognizer_, however you will reduce the `MicroBlink.bundle` and then final app size by more than 4MB.
+This will keep only support for reading MRZ zone in OCR - you will not be able to scan non-MRZ data with such configuration using _MRTD recognizer_, however you will reduce the `Microblink.bundle` and then final app size by more than 4MB.

 ##### More information about OCR models in `FEATURE_MRTD`